OfficeDev/office-js-docs-pr.pt-br/docs/excel/custom-functions-json-autogeneration.md

 ### <a name="promise"></a>Promessa

-Uma função pode retornar uma Promessa, que fornecerá o valor quando a promessa for resolvida.
-Se a promessa for rejeitada, então é um erro.
+Uma função pode retornar uma promessa, que fornece o valor quando a promessa é resolvida.
+Se a promessa for rejeitada, será gerado um erro.

 ### <a name="other-types"></a>Outros tipos